fukawi2/rcr101/slide-deck.md

 > “An attended charged hose line capable of 360° movement around any vehicles with trapped patients”; AND
 > “Have ready access to a dry chemical fire extinguisher”

+!<--
+Prefer a 38 over a live reel.

+Quotes are from Road Crash Rescue Arrangements 2023

+What do you do if a fire starts?
+You’re now the control agency.
+Protect crews and patient.
+Put fire out LAST.
+-->

 ---

 # Fire Brigade Scene Setup